1. Learn Center

 10 Minute Read

-Ethereum entered the crypto universe in 2015 when 21-year-old Vitalik Buterin co-founded the platform with four others.
+Ethereum entered the crypto universe in 2015 when 21-year-old Vitalik Buterin and four other individuals co-founded the platform.
 Presently, Ethereum is one of the largest networks on Earth, second only to Bitcoin in terms of market capitalization and value.
+Ethereum has become a blossoming community for users and developers.

 But before we get ahead of ourselves, we must understand what Ethereum is and how it became today’s influential crypto platform.